ENACT-WIREFRAME/V6/README.md

 - included NIHR disclaimer in footer and PIS sheet
 - testing script to grey out consent button
 - fixes for ie legacy bugs

-To do:
 - Formatting on the thankyou screen
-- Fix logo on evidence-based-tips page
+- Fix logo and .ico on evidence-based-tips page
-- patient photo needs fixing on audit report page
+- patient photo fixed